mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 For instance, it is like a cat in a lion cage.
 If a cat is in the lion cage, the cat cannot escape from it.
 If so, confusion will be very clear.
 If you see something very clearly, which there is no escape from, I think you shouldn’t make lots of fuss for nothing, running wildly around the cage and jumping carelessly.
 As soon as possible, you must make the mind calm, and you should be prepared for something.

 *[Unintelligible]* Roshi, a famous Zen Master in Japan, his determination was that he would never be deceived by human “cheap tricks”.
 He said, “If I were a cat in a lion cage, I wouldn’t want to struggle, I would want to do zazen there.” *[He laughs.]* Do you understand?
 That’s great, you know.
 The more you struggle, running wildly around the cage, the more you are confused.
 [The situation comes up very clearly.]
 So right in the middle of confusion, if you can see no way to escape, then as best as you can you have to make your mind calm, sit down there and deal with your life.
 Even though it is hard, that is the real good way.
-And that way of taking care of you is to accept totally your presence in terms of infinity.
+And that way of taking care of yourself is to accept totally your presence in terms of infinity.

 That is most important for us.
-If you don’t do that, you always see just the surface of the water – pros and cons, success and failure – and you judge somebody by the number of practitioners, and by what appears of the development of the zen monastery.
+If you don’t do that, you always see just the surface of the water – pros and cons, success and failure – and you judge somebody by the number of practitioners, and by what appears of the development of the Zen monastery.
 If you become famous, everyone says you are great.
 I don’t think it is great.
 If you become a person who is famous, it is not always great.
 Even though you are not famous, still you are great.
 Otherwise, how can you exist in this world in peace and harmony, walking at your own pace?

 You cannot imitate the President of the United States, even if you want to be President of the United States.
 Of course you could be President, but it’s really limited.
 So if you cannot be President of the United States, you have to walk at your own pace.
 How can you walk day by day at your own pace, peacefully, without creating too much stress, confusion, distress, in comparing your life with somebody else’s?
 If you live your life like that, [comparing your life to others,] very quickly you will be exhausted.

 So that’s why Manjushri said, “In front, three by three; in back, three by three.”
-In front means your future; in back means your past life.
+In front means your future; in back means your past.
 Past life, present life, future life: all are immense, boundless.
-So you should see your life in terms of boundlessness, even if you don’t understand how you should see or how you should accept your life in terms of boundlessness, or infinity.
-That is the first stage, right in the middle of confusion or any kind of situation: accept the situation with calm mind.
+So you should see your life in terms of boundlessness, even if you don’t understand how you should accept your life in terms of boundlessness, or infinity.
+That is the first stage: right in the middle of confusion or any kind of situation, accept the situation with calm mind.
 And then at the second stage you can deal [with things] one by one, with calm mind.
 Otherwise, confusion is growing like a snowball.

-This the point this case teaches us.
+That is the point this case teaches us.

 ##### 19:19